jseanpatel/dotfiles/README.md

 ### Additional Tasks

+1. Open and configure Lulu
+2. Follow security steps listed [here](https://www.bejarano.io/hardening-macos/)
-1. Additional iCloud setup
+3. Additional iCloud setup

     - Make Documents and Desktop folder read from iCloud with *System Settings > Apple ID > iCloud > Check Desktop & Documents Folders > Done*
     - Go to iMessages and enable messages in iCloud

-2. Log in to every application downloaded with `brew cask`.
+4. Log in to every application downloaded with `brew cask`.
 Then go and install these applicaitons manually:

     - Install [Xnapper](https://xnapper.com/)
     - Install [Padlet](https://padlet.com/mac-app-download)

-3. Generate GitHub personal access token for commiting/pushing (update [yadm](https://yadm.io) if relevant)
+5. Generate GitHub personal access token for commiting/pushing (update [yadm](https://yadm.io) if relevant)
-4. Remove all apps from dock except [VSCode](https://code.visualstudio.com/), iMessage and [iTerm2](https://iterm2.com/), then adjust dock size
+6. Remove all apps from dock except [VSCode](https://code.visualstudio.com/), iMessage and [Warp](https://www.warp.dev/), then adjust dock size
-5. Open and configure Lulu
-6. Set Pixelsnap hotkey to `⌘ + Shift + X`
+7. Set Pixelsnap hotkey to `⌘ + Shift + X`
-7. Open Obsidian, and disable from backing up to iCloud Drive (for local folder, place in a non-synced directory)
+8. Open Obsidian, and disable from backing up to iCloud Drive (for local folder, place in a non-synced directory)
-8. Follow security steps listed [here](https://www.bejarano.io/hardening-macos/)
+9. Load up a game of [Seterra](https://www.geoguessr.com/vgp/3007) and enjoy your new computer

 ## License